Bermondsey

 Exit into Bermondsey Street and go right

 The church of St Mary Magdalen is the oldest building in Bermondsey, originally built for the lay folk of the abbey and re-built in 1680.
-Next door is the Rectory.
+Next door is the early 19th century Rectory.
 This street has a wonderful mixture of interesting buildings both old and new.
 Notice at 187-9 the Time & Talents Settlement of 1907-8, the former premises of Christy’s, the largest hatters in the world, at 175 and number 78 dating from the late 17th century.
-About halfway on the right is a small park on the site of a the Tanner Street Workhouse and in the south east corner is a fountain made from the top of St Olave’s Church.
+About halfway on the right is a small park on the site of Kinross Street and the Tanner Street Workhouse.
+Dr Alfred Salter planted a tree to mark its opening in 1929 (see info board).
+In the south east corner is a fountain made from the top of St Olave’s Church.
 The striking pink and orange building is Zandra Rhodes' Fashion & Textile Museum.
 This former cash and carry warehouse was designed by Mexican architect Ricardo Legorreta.

 Turn right into Crucifix Lane (left will take you back to London Bridge) and cross Druid Street into the grounds of the former St John’s Horsleydown Church